Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 • 156 pedestrian fatalities

-The KTC explains, “A work zone is a temporary work site for maintenance or construction along highways, roads, and streets.
+The KTC explains, “A work zone is a temporary site for maintenance or construction along highways, roads, and streets.
 Work zones do not always have cones, barrels, or barriers.
-Warning signs, shadow vehicles, or flashing lights indicate operations like mowing, pot hole repair, pavement striping, or snow plowing.”
+Warning signs, shadow vehicles, or flashing lights indicate operations like mowing, pothole repair, pavement striping, or snow plowing.”

 • Changing traffic conditions.
 When confronted with different traffic patterns, the risk of an accident increases.
-Drivers can become confused or disoriented, or fail to see stop signs or flaggers, and quickly cause an accident.
+Drivers can become confused or disoriented, or fail to see stop signs or flaggers, which can quickly cause an accident.

 • Distracted driving.
-Work zones can also cause a lot of driver distraction with all the activity occurring.
-Even a second of inattention can result in a serious accident – especially with heavy construction and machinery close by.
+When all the activities occur in work zones, there can also be a lot of driver distractions.
+Even a second of inattention can result in a serious accident, especially with heavy construction and machinery close by.

 • Work equipment.
-Construction equipment and vehicles can include things like backhoes, bulldozers, and various trucks and machines.
-If the operators or drivers act negligently, or the vehicles or machines malfunction, serious accidents and injuries can result.
-If workers leave debris or machinery in the road, drivers are also at risk of having an accident.
+Construction equipment and vehicles can include backhoes, bulldozers, and various trucks and machines.
+If the operators or drivers act negligently or the vehicles or machines malfunction, serious accidents and injuries can result.
+If workers leave debris or machinery on the road, drivers are also at risk of having an accident.

 • Blind spots.
-Construction and work zones can also cause decreased visibility, whether in the form of lane barricades and closures, large machinery, or blinding nighttime work lights.
-If a driver can’t see everything around them, they can easily cause an accident.
+Construction and work zones can also cause decreased visibility, whether through lane barricades and closures, large machinery, or blinding nighttime work lights.
+If drivers can’t see everything around them, they can easily cause an accident.

-The Kentucky work zone accident attorneys at Wilt Injury Lawyers investigate the cause of your accident and injuries to ensure the right party or parties are held accountable.
+Wilt Injury Lawyers investigates the cause of your accident and injuries to ensure the right party or parties are held accountable.

 Work zone accidents can be like any kind of car crash and result in the same types of serious injuries, including:

-When we take your case, we review your medical records, speaking with your doctors and our own specialists in order to get a full understanding of the scope of your injuries.
-This helps us present the extent of your injuries to the insurance company or a jury in order to demonstrate how they are affecting and will affect you for the rest of your life.
+When we take your case, we review your medical records and speak with your doctors and our own specialists to fully understand the scope of your injuries.
+This helps us present the extent of your injuries to the insurance company or a jury and demonstrate how they are affecting and will affect you for the rest of your life.

 Although you may not be able to prevent being the victim of a negligent driver, you can follow these tips for safer driving in a work zone:

 • Follow all signs.
 Follow all posted traffic signs or flagger instructions.
-Doing so keeps yourself, other drivers, and construction workers safe.
+Doing so keeps you, other drivers, and construction workers safe.

 • Pay attention.
 Driving distracted is always a bad idea, but especially dangerous in a work zone.
 A flagger told the Kentucky Transportation Cabinet she nearly lost her life when an inattentive and speeding motorist lost control of their vehicle, barely missing her and instead crashing into her parked vehicle.

 • Reduce your speed.
 The flagger above also told the KTC the driver was 25mph above the posted speed limit.
-Also, speeding in a Kentucky work zone can net you a much higher speeding ticket than normal.
+Speeding in a Kentucky work zone can net you a much higher ticket than normal.

 • Stay in your lane.
 Generally, work zones filter traffic down to one lane.
 In some cases, however, there may be two lanes.
 It’s much safer to keep in your lane – drivers still tend to get distracted or overly cautious in work zones and may not expect you to switch lanes.
 Wait until you leave the work zone to change lanes.
 In the same vein, be alert for other vehicles switching lanes.

 • Keep a safe distance.
-Ensure you have a safe distance between your vehicle and the one in front of you in the event you have to brake quickly – which happens often in work zones.
+If you have to brake quickly—which happens often in work zones —ensure you have a safe distance between your vehicle and the one in front of you.
 This can help avoid a rear-end collision, which the KTC notes is the most common type of work zone accident.

 Do you have a work zone accident attorney near me?